 where $D$ and $D_{\text{rot}}$ are the translational and rotational diffusion coefficient, respectively, whereas $\mu$ is the mobility of the particle.
-The ratio $D/\mu = k_B T$ defines the energy unit and introduces an effective temperature that for a passive particle corresponds to the temperature of the bath.
-Finally, the particle is endowed with a self-propulsion having fixed velocity $v$ along the orientation $\vec{u} = (\cos \vartheta, \sin \vartheta)$.
-The previous equation readily provides the formal solution
+The particle is endowed with a self-propulsion with fixed velocity $v$ along the orientation $\vec{u} = (\cos \vartheta, \sin \vartheta)$.
+Given the initial condition